skx/rss2email/README.md

   * You'll run `implant -package template -output ./template/static.go`
 * Rebuild the application to update the embedded copy `go build .`
   * This will ensure that the changes you made to `data/email.tmpl` are actually contained within your binary, and will be used the next time you launch it.

-You can view the default template via the following command:

-    $ rss2email list -template

-The default template contains a brief header documenting the available fields, and functions, which you can use.
-As the template uses the standard Golang [text/template](https://golang.org/pkg/text/template/) facilities you can be pretty creative with it!